 If you have a washable air filter, check every 3 months or so and clean with mild detergent and water as appropriate… after removing it from the unit.

 If you have a hydronic (or water-to-water) heat pump which provides heated or chilled water to one or more remotely-located air handlers, check the air filters on each air handler and clean or replace as appropriate.

 Multiaqua hi-wall air handlers are ductless, but they still have air filters.
 Check your owner’s manual for instructions to remove and clean the air filter.

 Hydronic ducted air handlers also have air filters.
 Depending on the manufacturer and model, they may be washable or disposable.
 Check these at least every six months, as well.

 Flow Center Water Level

 If your ground (or water) heat exchanger is a closed loop, you have a flow center which is the interface between your heat pump and loop, and manages the loop flow rate through the heat pump.
-If the flow center is NP – non-pressurized, check the water level in the reservoir once a year and add clean water to within three inches of the top.
+If the flow center is NP – non-pressurized, check the water level in the reservoir once a year and add clean water to within five to six inches of the top.
 If the water level has dropped by half since the last annual check, call for service… as there’s likely something amiss.
 Caution: Ensure that no water spills onto the pump(s) mounted on the outside of the flow center encasement.